m4sterbunny/Demo/source/pages/portfolio.rst

 I did, however, step away from the high-level documentation as my naivety in Radio propagation mapping meant I was not the best person to provide the high-level docs.
 I set up the documentation site structure and the page structure and populated the pages with the base information and links.
 This left the client in a position to complete the high-level documentation internally.

-Cloud RFs API will be publicly available, in the meantime, I provide a brief introduction and expose a cloudRF_ endpoint.
+Cloud RFs API will be publicly available, in the meantime, I provide a brief introduction and describe a cloudRF_ endpoint.

 Cybertonica